 Things We Strongly Recommend But Are At Your Discretion

-3. Consider installing a RING camera on front, back or side doors you won’t use every day.
+3. Consider installing a RING camera on the front, back or side doors you won’t use every day.
 They are highly effective at preventing someone from breaking in.
-These are must haves in single family home basement and back doors.
+These are must-haves in the single-family home basement and back doors.

 4. If you have any glass in your front door or windows at or below ground level, We recommend installing Shatter Safe on your windows.
 It’s a clear plastic film that covers the inside of your window (you can’t even tell it’s there) and makes it virtually